 The Registration Act, 1908 has been enacted with the objective of providing public notice of the execution of documents affecting, inter alia, the transfer of interest in immovable property.
 The purpose of the Registration Act is the conservation of evidence, assurances, title and publication of documents and prevention of fraud.
 It details the formalities for registering an instrument.
 Section 17 of the Registration Act identifies documents for which registration is compulsory and includes, among other things, any non-testamentary instrument which purports or operates to create, declare, assign, limit or extinguish, whether in present or in future, any right, title or interest, whether vested or contingent, in any immovable property of the value of one hundred rupees or more, and a lease of immovable property for any term exceeding one year or reserving a yearly rent.
 A document will not affect the property comprised in it, nor be treated as evidence of any transaction affecting such property (except as evidence of a contract in a suit for specific performance or as evidence of part performance under The Transfer of Property Act 1882 or as collateral), unless it has been registered.
-Evidence of registration is normally available through an inspection of the relevant land records, which usually contains details of the registered property.
-Further, registration of a document does not guarantee title of land.
+Evidence of registration is normally available through an inspection of a document does not guarantee title of land.
 Karnataka Registration Rules 1965 have been implemented in the State of Karnataka in order to enforce and carry out the provisions of this Act.
 89